 What Are the Types of Insomnia?

 Insomnia can greatly diminish your daily activities – both at work and play.
 Call our dedicated sleep team today at Koala® Center For Sleep & TMJ Disorders or visit us online to book an appointment.
 Discover options “you can live with.”
-We have convenient locations across the U.S. in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 The term insomnia gets thrown around casually when people experience a bad night’s sleep, whether it is because they couldn’t fall asleep, they had trouble staying asleep or they couldn’t get back to sleep after falling asleep.
 In addition to these main symptoms of insomnia, people could actually experience anxiety, depression, irritability, struggle to focus, pay attention or remember information, feel tired throughout the day and see an increase in simple errors and accidents.